Clinical Trials

 When enrollment in a clinical trial is not an option, and all currently available treatment options have been tried, an investigational medicine may be provided before it is commercially available under programs called Expanded Access or Compassionate Use, which are regulated by the US Food and Drug Administration.
 Investigational medicines provided by Tango under these circumstances will always be given in accordance with applicable laws and regulations.

-All Compassionate Use requests should come from a treating physician (compassionateuse@tangotx.com) and are evaluated on a case-by-case basis.
+All Compassionate Use requests should come from a treating physician (compassionateuse@tangotx.com).
 We answer all such requests as soon as possible (but in any event, within five business days).
 Physicians who administer Tango investigational medicines through a Compassionate Use program must comply with all applicable laws and regulations and contractual conditions, including those relating to safety reporting.

 Learn more about the culture of innovation at Tango.
 Learn more about the culture of innovation at Tango.